Maidenhead (UK Parliament constituency)

-Maidenhead is a constituency in Berkshire represented in the House of Commons of the Parliament of the United Kingdom.
-Since its creation at the 1997 general election, the seat has been held by Conservative Member of Parliament Theresa May who served as Home Secretary from 2010 to 2016 and as Prime Minister from 2016 to 2019.
+Maidenhead is a constituency in Berkshire represented in the House of Commons of the Parliament of the United Kingdom by Joshua Reynolds, a Liberal Democrat, since 2024.
+Following its creation at the 1997 general election, the seat was held for twenty-seven years by Conservative Member of Parliament Theresa May, who served as Home Secretary from 2010 to 2016 and as Prime Minister from 2016 to 2019.

-It is considered a safe seat for the Conservative Party.
+Prior to the 2024 general election, it was considered a safe seat for the Conservative Party.